owid/owid-grapher/functions/README.md

 Pages Functions use file-based routing, which means that the file `grapher/[slug].ts` will serve routes like `/grapher/child-mortality`.
 In addition, there's a [`_routes.json`](../_routes.json) file that specifies which routes are to be served dynamically.

+Inside a file-based route we sometimes use an instance of itty-router to decide on the exact functionality to provide (e.g. png vs svg generation)

 ## Development

 1. Copy `.dev.vars.example` to `.dev.vars` and fill in the required variables.